County of Santa Barbara

 a) In accordance with California Government Code Section 7522.56(f)(1), certify that the

-necessary to fill a critical need in the Sheriff’s Office before 180 days have passed from his
+to fill a critical need in the Sheriff’s Office before 180 days have passed from his date of retirement;

-Extra Help employee to assist with critical technical projects within the dispatch center on a
+Help employee to assist with critical technical projects within the dispatch center on a part-time

-part-time basis not to exceed 960 hours or annual service with an appointment effective
+basis not to exceed 960 hours or annual service with an appointment effective February 2, 2026;

-because they consist of government administrative or discal activities that will not result in
+consist of government administrative or discal activities that will not result in direct or indirect

 COUNTY EXECUTIVE OFFICER’S RECOMMENDATION: POLICY